 If this issue is important to you, a general rule of thumb is to make sure the makeup brands you use don’t sell in stores in mainland China, where animal testing is required by law for foreign cosmetics (companies selling online in China aren’t required to).
 A company’s policy on animal testing may change over time — one example is NARS, which recently began selling in mainland China — so if animal testing is a dealbreaker for you, we recommend keeping tabs on your favorite brands’ statuses, and only buying from companies with a history of cruelty-free transparency.

 Synthetic hair is more versatile than natural hair.

 The general consensus among makeup experts — which we saw reflected in the brushes we tested — is that natural hair should only be used for powders, while synthetic hair can be used for liquids, gels, and powders.
 “You never really want to use natural brushes with a liquid or cream makeup,” Picou told us.
 “The hairs trap the product in.
 Synthetic is cheaper and easier to clean.”

 If you have sensitive skin, dermatologist Tracy Evans, MD, also told us that it might be safer to avoid natural hair brushes, as “humans are more prone to developing allergies to natural/organic products in general.”

 It’s important to wash your brushes regularly.

 When we asked her about the correlation between makeup brushes and skin health, Dr. Evans told us emphatically to “wash your makeup brush after every use!
 Your brush accumulates bacteria with each use.
 Not washing brushes can lead to acne or worsening acne.”
-If that’s not enough reason, dirty brushes also makes makeup application spottier and more difficult.
+If that’s not enough reason, dirty brushes can also lead to spottier, more difficult makeup application.

 Here’s how to wash 'em.